 If you want to spend more time on writing and branding and less time laying your content out, use a resume website template.

 In addition to kick-starting the process, resume and CV website templates can provide you with inspiration.
-And as you can see from the graphic design resume examples above, you can lay out and style your CV in many different ways.
+As you can see from the graphic design resume examples above, you can lay out and style your CV in many different ways.

 04. Keep the design simple